 Workflow automation overview

-Baserow Workflow Automation lets you build custom, no-code workflows that automatically perform tasks when specific events occur in your database.
+Baserow Automation lets you build custom, no-code workflows that automatically perform tasks when specific events occur in your database.
 Connect triggers and actions to automate data entry, send notifications, and integrate external services, all without writing a single line of code.

-Baserow Workflow Automation makes it easy to save time and streamline your database management by connecting triggers and actions into seamless, repeatable processes.
+Baserow Automation makes it easy to save time and streamline your database management by connecting triggers and actions into seamless, repeatable processes.

 With workflow automation, you can automatically perform tasks based on specific events in your database.
 Whether you need to send notifications when a new row is created, update records when certain conditions are met, or integrate with external services, workflows handle these tasks automatically.